Yankees bench struggling shortstop Anthony Volpe for series finale versus Red Sox

 Acquired from Tampa Bay at the July 31 trade deadline, the speedy Caballero was hitting .320 in 14 games with the Yankees and .235 overall.
 Besides shortstop, Caballero has started at second base, third base and right field.

-New York began the night six games behind first-place Toronto in the AL East and 1 1/2 back of second-place Boston.
-The Yankees, Red Sox and Mariners are tightly bunched in a race for the three American League wild cards.
+New York is 5 1/2 games behind first-place Toronto in the AL East and a half-game back of second-place Boston.
+The Red Sox, Yankees and Mariners are tightly bunched in a race for the three American League wild cards.

 AP MLB: https://apnews.com/hub/mlb